-The self-reliance tsunami arguably spawned by the MOTHER EARTH NEWS in the late 1960s and early 1970s is a revolution for integrity living.
-That's a powerful phrase, but I think it captures the essence of our movement.
+The self-reliance tsunami arguably spawned by MOTHER EARTH NEWS in the early 1970s is a revolution for “integrity living.”
+That’s a powerful phrase, but I think it captures the essence of our movement.

 I think most of us who attend MOTHER EARTH NEWS FAIRS and read the full Ogden Publications curriculum have a deep-seated belief that most of modern America is living a lie.
 Hence the notion of “integrity living.”
 For example, it’s simply untrue that industrial farming, monocropping and petroleum-based fertilizers can actually sustain our civilization.
 We simply don’t believe genetically modified corn and soybeans are the difference between abundance and scarcity.

 In our gardens and diversified, decentralized, compost-driven farms, we know how abundant the Earth wants to be if we respectfully massage nature’s templates.
 We don’t have to swagger into nature like a bunch of conquistadors to get the Earth to produce.
 Actually, abundance is nature's default position when we touch our ecological umbilical with awe and reverence.

 Big industrial agri-business would have us think that their Concentrated Animal Feeding Operations (CAFOs) ensure life: that to deprive our planet of CAFOs would mean starvation for millions.
-But those of us who count ourselves in the Mother Earth News family know that pastured livestock, where animals freely move and eat perennials, actually produces more per acre than the grain-chemical-pharmaceutical-petroleum-confinement factory farm.
+But those of us who count ourselves among the MOTHER EARTH NEWS family know that pastured livestock — where animals freely move and eat perennials — actually produces more per acre than the grain-chemical-pharmaceutical-petroleum-confinement factory farm.